Axda-Web/to-do--app/README.md

    npm start
    ```

-A deployed version of the SB Assessment project is available on Vercel at [Todo-list](https://to-do-8of3pzssm-axda-web.vercel.app/).
+A deployed version of the Todo List project is available on Vercel at [Todo-list](https://to-do-8of3pzssm-axda-web.vercel.app/).